s92xiong/find-la-cloche/README.md

 const [errors, setErrors] = { firstName: false, lastName: false, email: false, password: false };
 ```

+**Destructured props used by InputField.jsx**:
-**Important Note**: handleInputChange is a function that must return a function, it uses the valueProp argument (property name in the state object to update, e.g. "firstName" or "email") when called inside InputField.jsx, this allows all input fields to receive their own individualized event handlers.
+* handleInputChange - a function that returns a function, it uses the valueProp argument (property name in the state object to update, e.g. "firstName" or "email") when called inside InputField.jsx, this allows all input fields to receive their own individualized event handlers.
+* error - the useState errors object
+* classInput - className that you want to use for styling purposes
+* inputType - determines the type of input (e.g. text, password, email)
+* placeholderText - custom placeholder text
+* errorMessage - the error message you want to render when an error occurs
+* valueProp - the value property of the input field you want to target (e.g. firstName, lastName, email, or password)

-### Using StarRating.jsx to implement a 5-star rating system:
+### Use StarRating.jsx to implement a 5-star rating system:

 Install the required dependency:
 ```npm install react-icons --save```